-Probationary periods are applicable to non-tenured appointments of faculty members on a full-time year-to-year basis in the regular, special title, extension, or librarian title series.
+Probationary periods are applicable to non-tenured appointments of faculty members on a full-time year-to-year basis in the regular, special title, extension or librarian title series.
 Such non-tenured appointments may be for one (1) year or for other stated periods, subject to renewal.
-The total non-tenure period, however, shall not exceed seven (7) years unless one of the following provisions applies: Human Resources Policy and Procedure 88.0 (Family Medical Leave); GR X.B.3(b) (Leave for Duration of an Election or Term of Office); GR X.B.2(d)(v) (Educational Leave); GR X.B.1(c) (Automatic Delay of Probationary Periods); or for other leaves of absence where the University, in granting the leave, and the individual, in accepting it, agree that time spent on the leave of absence shall not count as probationary period service.
+The total non-tenure period, however, shall not exceed seven (7) years except where required by state or federal law or this Administrative Regulation.
+For other leaves of absence where the University, in granting the leave, and the individual, in accepting it, agree that time spent on the leave of absence shall not count as probationary period service.
 An individual initially appointed to the rank of full professor may be given non-tenure status for a period not to exceed one (1) year.
 An individual shall not remain at the rank of instructor in the University for more than three (3) years.
 If after that period, promotion to a higher rank cannot be justified, the individual's appointment with the University shall not be renewed.

 Following appropriate probationary periods not exceeding in duration those described above, all persons of associate professor (or librarian II) or higher rank shall be given tenure or their appointments shall not be renewed; all persons of assistant professor rank (or librarian III) shall be promoted to associate professor (or librarian II) with tenure or their appointments shall not be renewed.
-Established appointment, promotion, and review procedures shall be followed in making these decisions.
+Established appointment, promotion and review procedures shall be followed in making these decisions.

-Probationary periods (or maximum non-tenure periods) are not applicable in cases where faculty members are appointed (1) in the lecturer, research, clinical, adjunct, visiting, or voluntary series of academic ranks and titles, or (2) on a part-time or temporary basis.
+Probationary periods (or maximum non-tenure periods) are not applicable in cases where faculty members are appointed (1) in the lecturer, research, clinical, adjunct, visiting or voluntary series of academic ranks and titles, or (2) on a part-time or temporary basis.
 In all such appointments, faculty members are ineligible for tenure.